 There are many sources of inspiration that may influence this type of aesthetic.
 For books, first thing that comes to mind would be the author William Gibson, who birthed the cyberpunk genre.
 Additionally, Transmetropolitan is a graphic novel that depicts the cyberpunk genre as well.
 Deus Ex, Splinter Cell and Syphon Filter are some video games that illustrate the tactical element of techwear.
 Some movies that incorporate the post-apocalyptic, futuristic side of techwear would be The Matrix, Blade Runner, Minority Report, The Fifth Element, Akira and Ghost in the Shell.
 Music that may resonate with this genre of clothing could include Massive Attack, Machinedrum, Darkstar, Actress, Death Grips, Future, Thugger, Guwop, etc.

 You often cite the video game Metal Gear in your work.
 What’s the appeal of the popular Konami title in terms of inspiring your vision?

-Well where to begin, the whole aesthetic of Metal Gear is the appeal.
+Well where to begin, the whole aesthetic of Metal Gear is the men’s technical apparel.
 From the name itself Metal Gear Solid to the incredible story, to the artwork, action, details, comic relief, clothing, I can go on forever.
 The organizations within the game from FOXHOUND to the SKULLS are so intricate, it’s difficult to believe this is a work of fiction at times.
 It’s almost like a handbook to me for how to live my life.
 I’ve always also been fascinated by war and violence my entire life so when I found Metal Gear, I entered heaven.